sjmiller609/orbit-ui/README.md

 ## Storybook

 [https://storybook.js.org/](Storybook) is a library that supports building an component library for UI elements.
-This is useful for developing individual UI elements and containers as well as providing a ready-made document per component.
+This is useful for developing individual UI elements and containers as well as providing a ready-made documentation per component.

 Included in Storybook are the following add-ons:
 - Viewport - for testing components at various viewport sizes